7 Trader Joe’s Vegetarian Recipes for the Budget Foodie

-And with food prices rising 3.9% over the past 12 months, cutting food costs could offer a major way to save.
+And with food prices steadily rising, cutting food costs could offer a major way to save.
 (Also check out this article on additional ways to save on food costs.)

 To make meals healthy but still delicious, simply include a protein-rich food and look for ways to incorporate vegetables or fruit in every meal.

 Here are seven of our favorite meals to make after a shopping trip to Trader Joe’s.